KyberNetwork/TokenDistributionContracts/TokenSale/README.md

 This function allows sender to burn tokens that were approved by a spender.

 2. It is impossible to transfer tokens during the period of the token sale.
 To be more precise, only the token sale contract is allowed to transfer tokens during the token sale.

 #### Token sale
 The token sale contract has 3 roles:
-1. Distributing preminted tokens.
-Implemented in `KyberContirbutorWhitelist.sol`.
+1. Sending preminted tokens and incoming ETH to kyber network multisig wallet.
+Implemented in `KyberNetworkTokenSale.sol`.
 2. Verifying that user is listed and that cap is not exceeded.
 Implemented in `ContributorApprover.sol`.
 3. Distributing tokens to buyers.
 Implemented in `KyberNetworkTokenSale.sol`.